 4. How do all these tools work together?

 - Given below is a generic logical flow where everything gets automated for seamless delivery.
 However, this flow may vary from organization to organization as per the requirement.

 - Developers develop the code and this source code is managed by Version Control System tools like Git etc.

-- Developers send this code to the Git repository and any changes made in the code is committed to this Repository.
+- Developers send this code to the Git repository and any changes made in the code are committed to this Repository.

-- Jenkins pulls this code from the repository using the Git plugin and build it using tools like Ant or Maven.
+- Jenkins pulls this code from the repository using the Git plugin and builds it using tools like Ant or Maven.

 - Configuration management tools like puppet deploys & provisions testing environment and then Jenkins releases this code on the test environment on which testing is done using tools like selenium.

-- Once the code is tested, Jenkins send it for deployment on the production server (even production server is provisioned & maintained by tools like puppet).
+- Once the code is tested, Jenkins sends it for deployment on the production server (even production server is provisioned & maintained by tools like a puppet).

-- Docker containers provides testing environment to test the build features. (e Learning Portal)
+- Docker containers provide a testing environment to test the build features.

 5. What is an AMI?
 How do we implement it?

 - AMI stands for Amazon Machine Image.
-It is basically a copy of the root file system.
+It is a copy of the root file system.

-- Provides the data required to launch an instance, which means a copy of running an AMI server in the cloud.
+- It provides the data required to launch an instance, which means a copy of running an AMI server in the cloud.
 It’s easy to launch an instance from many different AMIs.

 - Hardware servers that commodities bios which exactly point the master boot record of the first block on a disk.

 - A disk image is created which can easily fit anywhere physically on a disk.
 Where Linux can boot from an arbitrary location on the EBS storage network.

 Answer: Begin this answer by defining Plugins.
 They are scripts (Perl scripts, Shell scripts, etc.) that can run from a command line to check the status of a host or service.
 Nagios uses the results from plugins to determine the current status of hosts and services on your network.